 - 5. Review trial balances related to federal funds for unearned revenue.
 If unearned revenue balances are identified, consider if such balances are consistent with the requirement to minimize the time between drawing and disbursing federal funds. - 6.
-Select a sample of advance payments and verify that the non-federal entity minimized the time elapsing between the transfer of funds from the U.S. Treasury or pass-through entity and disbursement by the non-federal entity. - 7.
-When non-federal entities are funded under the reimbursement method, select a sample of transfers of funds from the U.S. Treasury or pass-through entity and trace to supporting documentation and ascertain if the entity paid for the costs for which reimbursement was requested prior to the date of the reimbursement request (2 CFR section 200.305(b)(3)). - 8.
-When a program receives program income (including repayments to a revolving fund), rebates, refunds, contract settlements, audit recoveries, or interest earned on such funds; perform tests to ascertain if these funds were disbursed before requesting additional federal cash draws (2 CFR section 200.305(b)(5)). - 9.
+When non-federal entities are funded using advance payments, select a sample of cash drawdowns and verify that the non-federal entity minimized the time elapsing between the transfer of funds from the US Treasury or pass-through entity and disbursement by the non-federal entity. - 7.
+When non-federal entities are funded under the reimbursement method, (a) select a sample of expenditures included in the cash drawdowns made during the period from the US Treasury or pass-through entity and (b) trace to supporting documentation and ascertain if the expenditures were incurred prior to the date of the reimbursement request (2 CFR section 200.305(b)(3)). - 8.
+When a program receives program income (including repayments to a revolving fund), rebates, refunds, contract settlements, audit recoveries, or interest earned on such funds, perform tests to ascertain if these funds were disbursed before requesting additional federal cash draws (2 CFR section 200.305(b)(5)). - 9.
 Review records to determine if interest in excess of \$500 per year was earned on federal cash draws.
 If so, determine if it was remitted annually to the Department of Health and Human Services, Payment Management System (2 CFR section 200.305(9)).